 Women's Adventure Film Tour 2026

 The Women’s Adventure Film Tour will feature a thrilling selection of films that span extreme sports, personal journeys, and boundary-pushing storytelling from across the globe.
 This year’s program highlights the resilience and creativity of individuals navigating the challenges of both the outer world and their own inner landscapes.
+These films represent the spirit of perseverance and the power of women in the outdoors to inspire, entertain, and spark important conversations

 Be a part of the adventures at Cornell Cinema on Tuesday, March 10, from 6pm-9pm.
 Between films, you'll hear awesome adventure stories from local storytellers and there will be an opportunity to win some outdoor gear during intermission.

-Please also join COE for another showing with completely different films at Cinemapolis in Downtown Ithaca on Thursday, March 12, from 6pm-9pm.
+Please also join COE for another WAFT showing with completely different films at Cinemapolis in Downtown Ithaca on Thursday, March 12, from 6pm-9pm.

 Free admission!
 Space is limited and registration is strongly encouraged.